aelvan/FocalPointField-Craft/README.md

 ---
 1. Download the zip from this repository, unzip, and put the focalpointfield folder in your Craft plugin folder.
 2. Enable the plugin in Craft (Settings > Plugins)
-3. Optionally, you can configure the default value the field should return, in the plugin's settings.

 The Focal Point fieldtype is now available when you create a new field.